Crypto-APIs/Crypto_APIs_Key_Management_System/README.md

 ## signPreparedTransactionLocally
-Through this endpoint users sign their transactions locally(offline) using the transaction response from Prepare Transaction From XPUB endpoint, both for account-based and UTXO-based
+Through this endpoint users sign their transactions locally(offline) using the transaction response from Prepare Transaction From HD Wallet endpoint, both for account-based and UTXO-based

 ### Example